 On Snow Feel: The mellow camber from the end of the front inserts to almost the tail makes for a pretty stable ride and the 3D rocker in the nose makes for a pretty floaty easy ride underfoot.
-It has a very back foot heavy/sufry personality that is fun to ride on groomers and it doesn’t have to be just a board for powder.
+It’s got a subtle turn up of the sides that seems to have a very similar easy floating feel to hybrid camber.
+It has a very back foot heavy/surfy personality that is fun to ride on groomers and it doesn’t have to be just a board for powder.
 Very easy to one foot and flat base for sure.

 Edge Hold: Nothing here that says go carve on ice but the Rome Powder Division holds a really good edge for nothing going on with the sidecut.
 It can hang in the borderline hard snow without getting to slippy when on edge.

 Turn Initiation: Pretty quick edge to edge for such a wide board and it really surprised us all at how quickly it turned for this width.
 There is some taper of -12mm, but it isn’t as much as you would think for this kind of shape and we thought it would hinder the quick turn initiation.
 It wasn’t a tree cheetah but I never felt uncomfortable turning in semi-tight spots with this.
 Yes, it felt best in more open terrain but it was a good surprise when it came to navigating through trees.

 Turning Experience: A lot of boards marketed as mostly powder boards like this often are pretty boring when it comes to riding groomer riding but I had a lot of fun setting the stance all the way forward and making some fun turns on some mostly groomer days.